tiberiuichim/play.pixelblaster.ro/content/blog/speedup-volto-razzle-builds.md

 +++

-I've been looking for a way to speedup volto webpack builds, both while developing and for "production" mode, when building the final bundle.
+I've been looking for a way to speedup Volto razzle/webpack builds, both while developing and for "production" mode, when building the final bundle.
 Fortunately, this solution exists and it's extremely easy to integrate.